thornton4/Regression-Modeling/chapter1.md

 `@instructions`
 -  To visualize the distribution, use the function [hist()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist/) to calculate the histogram.
 Use the `freq = FALSE` option to give a histogram with proportions instead of counts.
 -  Use the function [seq()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/seq) to determine a sequence that can be used for plotting.
-Then, function [lines()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/lines/) to superimpose a normal curve on the histogram
+Then, function [lines()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/lines/) to superimpose a normal curve on the histogram.
--  Determine the probability that a son's height is greater than 72 inches
+-  Determine the probability that a son's height is greater than 60 inches.

 `@hint`
 No hints for now.
 No hints for now.
 No hints for now.